 Add Your IntegrationsIntegrations enhance your projects by syncing activities from outside tools like MailChimp, WordPress, and Social Media to your calendar – which means you don’t have to waste your time duplicating work.
 Here are a few of the best integrations for marketing teams like yours.

-- WordPress & HubSpot – Whenever someone creates a new blog post in WordPress or HubSpot, it will automatically appear on your Marketing Calendar.
+- WordPress & HubSpot – Whenever someone creates a new blog post in WordPress or HubSpot, it will automatically appear on your Calendar.

-- Email Marketing – Whenever someone creates a new email in Mailchimp, HubSpot, Constant Contact, or Campaign Monitor, a new project card will appear on your Marketing Calendar.
+- Email Marketing – Whenever someone creates a new email in Mailchimp, HubSpot, Constant Contact, or Campaign Monitor, a new project card will appear on your Calendar.